Skip to content

 To really enhance bath time and to create some Instagramable moments, a lot of bath bombs contain glitter or equally concerning variants such as petals or confetti.
 As long as you're happy to do the extra clean up afterwards, then these types of bath bombs are not so bad for standard baths.
 Whether you happy for all this debris to go down the plughole is another matter and we wouldn't recommend you use them too often.

+Glitter or confetti could easily get caught in the jets and drainage system of your whirlpool bath and quickly create some problems.
 Whirlpool baths are not cheap so we would recommend you stay away from glittery bath bombs to help keep it working in top condition and prolong its lifespan.
+Learn more about how our hydrotherapy systems are designed for optimal performance and hygiene.

 Moisturiser and oils